 Faucet aerators are designed to make your water stream smoother, more consistent, and less likely than other household objects like pots or pans.
-The average faucet Aerator will limit the output of 1-2 GPM (gallons per minute) on higher-end models.
-Still, this number can vary depending upon the model, so it is crucial for you as a buyer to beware!
+The average faucet aerator will limit the output of 1-2 GPM (gallons per minute) on higher-end models.
+Still, this number can vary depending on the model, so it is crucial for you as a buyer to beware!

 What Is a Faucet Aerator’s Purpose?

 Tapping out the aerator upside-down might release some grit or scale.
 An aerator does filter sediment, but this is not its primary purpose.
-Rather, a faucet aerator improves the water flow and makes it feel softer by introducing small bubbles into the stream.
+Instead, a faucet aerator improves the water flow and makes it feel softer by introducing tiny bubbles into the stream.

 - A more comprehensive water stream is formed